Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Conclusions

 We have provided numerical results that demonstrate the effects these two models can have, and further numerical work is needed to verify in detail whether these models can viably account for the dark matter in the parameter regimes suggested by current observations.
 Part of the further work should be to include inhomogeneities in the fields.
 At this state, the simple models presented in this work illustrate that the dynamical PQ scale mechanism can indeed influence observable parameters of the axion, and therefore this mechanism can be useful in exploring a broader parameter space for the QCD axion.
 One can readily imagine additional models that modify the effective PQ scale via couplings other than those discussed in this paper.
 It remains an interesting question as to what the microscopic constructions of any these possibilities could be.
 An important issue to address is the plausibility of the lightness of the new $\chi$ field.
-All these issues deserve further examination.
+Variations on this model, in which the mass of $\chi$ is protected by extending the $U(1)$ PQ symmetry, are possible and are currently being explored.
+Indeed all these issues mentioned above deserve further examination.